Procerin is one of the few hair products that have managed to remain at the top of online reviews for many years.

 The third badge comes from Verified Ingredient, an educational tool for consumers that rates ingredients found within various consumer products.

-The badge confirms so far that none of the 14 ingredients included in Procerin has been red flagged by FDA – once again, a clean bill of health for this hair loss product.
+The badge confirms so far that none of the 14 ingredients included in Procerin has been red-flagged by the FDA – once again, a clean bill of health for this hair loss product.

-This hairloss product takes a two-prong approach to dealing with hair-loss.
-You start out by taking pills and then you apply a foam on the affected area of your scalp (topical application).
+This hair loss product takes a two-prong approach to dealing with hair loss.
+You start out by taking pills and then you apply foam on the affected area of your scalp (topical application).